shopspring/decimal/README.md

 `xdecimal` is a fork of [shopspring's](https://github.com/shopspring) decimal package that seeks to be more actively maintained and provide additional features that original package did not provide.

+Here are the notable differences:
+- Trailing zeroes are not removed by default

 # decimal

 [![Github Actions](https://github.com/advbet/xdecimal/actions/workflows/ci.yml/badge.svg)](https://github.com/advbet/xdecimal/actions/workflows/ci.yml)